-Will’s writing has appeared in The Escapist, Atlanta magazine, Geek Monthly, Everywhere and McSweeney’s Internet Tendency.
+Will’s writing has appeared in Atlanta magazine, Geek Monthly, Everywhere, The Escapist, and McSweeney’s Internet Tendency.
 He was a judge for the MacArthur Foundation’s Digital Media and Learning competition in 2007, 2010, and 2011.
-He is an instructor at Wofford College’s Shared Worlds writing and world-building camp.
-He co-produces the live-lit storytelling show, Story Club South Side, and is a designer and advisor at Protagonist Labs.
+He is Assistant Director of the Shared Worlds writing and world-building camp held at Wofford College and he co-produces the live-lit storytelling show, Story Club South Side.
+He was among the original designers and advisors on the online storytelling game, Storium.
+His talks and presentations have been featured at PAX Dev, ECGC, Metatopia, and elsewhere.

 Will is also a proud contributor (in excellent company) to the book, Second Person: Role-Playing and Story in Games and Playable Media, edited by Pat Harrigan and Noah Wardrip-Fruin, available from MIT Press.